brson/brson.github.com/beer/_posts/2020-11-22-ayinger-celebrator.md

 It's very one-dimensional.
 It's a mouthful of malt drink.

-It's no so bad that I won't finish the bottle.
+It's not so bad that I won't finish the bottle though.

 2